Feel free to come here and have fun. Zoological garden with no entrance fee.

 Address63-10 Oimatsu-cho Nishi-ku, Yokohama-shi

-Business hoursFrom 9:30 am to 4:30 pm (entrance is until 4 pm) Fixed holiday: Every Monday (the next day if it falls on a holiday), December 29-January 1 ※ It is closed every 5 / October.
+Business hours9:30 am to 4:30 pm (admission until 4:00 pm) Regular holidays: Every Monday (the next day if it falls on a national holiday), December 29-January 1 * Open every day in May and October.

 Nogeyama Zoological Garden